Atmaware/monorepo/README.md

 #### 2. Open the browser

-Open <http://localhost:3000> and confirm Omnivore is running
+Open <http://localhost:3000> and confirm Ruminer is running

 #### 3. Login with the test account

-During database setup docker compose creates an account `demo@omnivore.app`, password: `demo_password`.
+During database setup docker compose creates an account `demo@ruminer.app`, password: `demo_password`.

 Go to <http://localhost:3000/> in your browser and choose `Continue with Email` to login.

 ### Frontend Development

-If you want to work on just the frontend of Omnivore you can run the backend services with docker compose and the frontend locally:
+If you want to work on just the frontend of Ruminer you can run the backend services with docker compose and the frontend locally:

 ```bash